Calliphoridae: Characteristics

 Calliphoridae adults are commonly shiny with metallic colouring, often with blue, green, or black thoraces and abdomens.
 Antennae are three-segmented and aristate.
 The aristae are plumose their entire length, and the second antennal segment is distinctly grooved.
 Members of Calliphoridae have branched Rs 2 veins, frontal sutures are present, and calypters are well developed.

 The characteristics and arrangements of hairlike bristles are used to differentiate among members of this family.
 All blowflies have bristles located on the meron.
 Having two notopleural bristles and a hindmost posthumeral bristle located lateral to presutural bristle are characteristics to look for when identifying this family.

 The thorax has the continuous dorsal suture across the middle, along with well-defined posterior calli.
 The postscutellum is absent or weakly developed.
 The costa is unbroken and the subcosta is apparent on the insect.

 Development

 Most species of blowflies studied thus far are anautogenous; a female requires a substantial amount of protein to develop mature eggs within her ovaries (about 800 μg per pair of ovaries in Phormia regina).
 The current theory is that females visit carrion both for protein and egg laying, but this remains to be proven.
 Blowfly eggs, usually yellowish or white in color, are about 1.5 mm × 0.4 mm, and when laid, look like rice grains.
 While the female blowfly typically lays 150–200 eggs per batch, she is usually iteroparous, laying around 2,000 eggs during the course of her life.
 The sex ratio of blowfly eggs is usually 50:50, but one exception is females from two species of the genus Chrysomya (C. rufifacies and C. albiceps), which are either arrhenogenic (laying only male offspring) or thelygenic (laying only female offspring).

+Hatching from an egg to the first larval stage takes about 8 hours to a day.
+Larvae have three stages of development (instars); each stage is separated by a molting event.
+The instars are separable by examining the posterior spiracles, or openings to the breathing system.